Earthworm-Banana/yt-dlp-WhatsDrop_com-plugin/README.md

 - **Search Results Download** 🔍
   Download media based on search queries, supporting both the general and channel-specific URL patterns.
   > 📝 **Note**: For the channel-specific URL format, ensure that your search is conducted while viewing a specific channel on WhatsDrop.com and then copy the correct URL from the address bar.

+- **Popular Media Downloads** 🎉
+  Download media content from the popular tab on WhatsDrop.com, making trending and widely-viewed content readily accessible.
+  > 📝 **Note**: Ensure to use the specific URL format from the popular tab for this feature.

 ## Installation Guide 🖥️